Criticism of the theory of relativity: Accusations of plagiarism and priority discussions

-Some contemporary historians of science have revived the question as to whether Einstein was possibly influenced by the ideas of Poincaré, who first stated the relativity principle and applied it to electrodynamics, developing interpretations and modifications of Lorentz's electron theory that appear to have anticipated what is now called special relativity.
+The historian Olivier Darrigol has enumerated similarities between the work of Einstein and of Poincaré, noting that they both worked from common sources and backgrounds and discussing why historians might adopt one or another point of view about the commonality.
 Another discussion concerns a possible mutual influence between Einstein and David Hilbert as regards completing the field equations of general relativity (see Relativity priority dispute).

 A Hundred Authors Against Einstein

 A collection of various criticisms can be found in the book Hundert Autoren gegen Einstein (A Hundred Authors Against Einstein), published in 1931.
 It contains very short texts from 28 authors, and excerpts from the publications of another 19 authors.
 The rest consists of a list that also includes people who only for some time were opposed to relativity.
-From among Einstein's concepts the most targeted one is space-time followed by the speed of light as a constant and the relativity of simultaneity, with other concepts following.
+The most targeted one is space-time followed by the speed of light as a constant and the relativity of simultaneity, with other concepts following.
 Besides philosophic objections (mostly based on Kantianism), also some alleged elementary failures of the theory were included; however, as some commented, those failures were due to the authors' misunderstanding of relativity.
-For example, Hans Reichenbach wrote a report in the entertainment section of a newspaper, describing the book as “a magnificent collection of naive mistakes” and as “unintended droll literature.”
-Albert von Brunn interpreted the book as a pamphlet "of such deplorable impotence as occurring elsewhere only in politics" and "a fallback into the 16th and 17th centuries" and concluded “it can only be hoped that German science will not again be embarrassed by such sad scribblings”, and Einstein said, in response to the book, that if he were wrong, then one author would have been enough.
+For example, Hans Reichenbach wrote a report in the entertainment section of a newspaper, describing the book as "a magnificent collection of naive mistakes" and as "unintended droll literature".
+Albert von Brunn interpreted the book as a pamphlet "of such deplorable impotence as occurring elsewhere only in politics" and "a fallback into the 16th and 17th centuries" and concluded “it can only be hoped that German science will not again be embarrassed by such sad scribblings”.
+Jacob Epstein quoted Einstein joking that if he were wrong, then one author would have been enough.

 According to Goenner, the contributions to the book are a mixture of mathematical–physical incompetence, hubris, and the feelings of the critics of being suppressed by contemporary physicists advocating the new theory.
 The compilation of the authors show, Goenner continues, that this was not a reaction within the physics community—only one physicist (Karl Strehl) and three mathematicians (Jean-Marie Le Roux, Emanuel Lasker and Hjalmar Mellin) were present—but a reaction of an inadequately educated academic citizenship, which did not know what to do with relativity.
 As regards the average age of the authors: 57% were substantially older than Einstein, one third was around the same age, and only two persons were substantially younger.
-Two authors (Reuterdahl, von Mitis) were antisemitic and four others were possibly connected to the Nazi movement.
+The Epstein autobiography which quotes Einstein describes the authors as "Nazi professors"; two authors (Reuterdahl, von Mitis) were antisemitic and four others were possibly connected to the Nazi movement.
 On the other hand, no antisemitic expression can be found in the book, and it also included contributions of some authors of Jewish ancestry (Salomo Friedländer, Ludwig Goldschmidt, Hans Israel, Emanuel Lasker, Oskar Kraus, Menyhért Palágyi).